Team

 I am an assistant professor at Columbia University Medical Center in the Department of Biochemistry and Molecular Biophysics.
 I grew up on the Jersey Shore.
 As an undergraduate in the Gracias Lab, I built self-folding micro-structures.
 In graduate school, I studied nature’s most beautiful self-folding systems – proteins – in the DTE Lab at UC Berkeley.
 For the last few years, I moved into computational biophysics to design new proteins for artifical functions as a postdoctoral fellow in the Kortemme Lab at UCSF.
 I am so pumped to do protein science in NYC!!

-Emily Kilroy (she/her) | Undergraduate researcher
+Emily Kilroy (she/her) | Postbac Reseacher

 emily